sorbet/sorbet/website/docs/stdlib-generics.md

 > array contained the values it claimed it did, the Sorbet runtime used to
 > recursively check the type of every member of a collection, which would take a
 > long time for arrays or hashes of a sufficiently large size.
 Consequently,
 > this behavior was eventually removed.
-If you do want runtime checking that a
-> given collection is valid, you can use `T.check_type_recursive!` to do
-> thorough runtime type validation.